Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: Gamma-ray bursts

 Astrophysical sources get absorbed below the Lyman limit at 912\AA{}, the shortest wavelength of the Lyman forest at which the electron of a hydrogen atom in the ground state gets ionised.
 This can be used to determine photometric redshifts, as with increasing redshift blue bands subsequently do not detect the object, a technique also called ``Lyman dropout'' used in a search for high redshift galaxies.
 This has also frequently been used for GRBs, in particular for fast UVOT detections, giving a rough estimate of the redshift very early on.

 Considering the current baseline design with the NUV band starting at 260 nm, galaxies at z~$>$~1.8 would show a loss in flux.
 A non-detection with \emph{QUVIK} could imply z~$>$~3.3.
 To determine photometric redshifts, usually more bands are required \citep[see e.g.][]{Kruehler11}; ideally, one needs a further band in the optical/NIR range to derive a secure photometric redshift, because a decrease in flux might also be due to extinction from the host galaxy.
 This is observed to occur for faint bursts at low redshifts.
 For bright bursts, with a high S/N, a dropout in one band results in a sharp feature, which cannot be mimicked by dust.
-Redshift estimates clearly favour a two-band simultaneous design and would benefit from an additional NUV band, which could be provided by concurrent \emph{ULTRASAT} observations (see Sect. \ref{sect:FUV}).
+Redshift estimates will clearly benefit from 2-band observations.